IngeniozIT/amazons.js/README.md

-# js-amazons
+# amazons.js
-A Javascript implementation of the Game of the Amazons.
+amazons.js is a Javascript implementation of the Game of the Amazons.

 ## How to play Amazons ?